Bringing empty homes back to life

 How It Works.

 Reporting an empty home may take just a minute, but it can make a lasting difference.
-Every submission is logged in our secure register, checked for accuracy and used to build pressure for change.
+Every submission is logged in our secure register, checked for accuracy and used to offer owners the support they need.
 Some homes can be acted on quickly, others may take longer - but every report helps us to bring empty homes back to life.

 -